USDA-ARS-GBRU/xmfa_tools/README.md

      --xmfasort    output sorted xmfa file

      -g --gfa      output gfa (v1) file

-     --gfabasename include sequence 'base name' in gfa path records If xmfa header 'Entry' records are present, this option will automatically be disabled.
-                     (use -p option to see xmfa seq base names)
-                     default: no base name

      --gfapostfix  include gfa seq postfix in gfa path records
                      default: no postfix